DevieraDeviera

 Pricing comparison

 • Jellyfish: Contact sales.
-Based on published reports and customer feedback, pricing starts at approximately $12,000/year with a minimum of 50 seats.
-This is an enterprise procurement model.
+Based on published reports and customer feedback, pricing starts at approximately $12,000/year with a minimum of 50 seats — an enterprise procurement model.

 • Deviera: Free plan (5 automations, 1 repo, no credit card).
 Pro at $29/month for individuals and small teams.
 Team plan at $25/seat/month (minimum 5 seats) for full CI automation, GitLab, Slack, and DORA metrics.
 14-day Pro trial on every account.

-The full Deviera pricing page has the full feature breakdown by tier.
+The full Deviera pricing page has the complete feature breakdown by tier.

 The bottom line